 Being one of the most powerful online brands in the world, Google has stuck to a few branding principles throughout the years.
 Visual communication matters, so its logo has improved until it reached a peak of interactivity, friendliness and recognizability.
 You know a Google logo element when you see it.
 Also, you enjoy discovering its new forms and shapes.
 Learn more about your own brand by looking into the Google logo history!

-find inspirational examples with helpful tips on Logaster!
+If you need help to create a website logo and don’t have any design skills, you can find inspirational examples with helpful tips on Logaster!
 They have collected the best logotypes to help you get started!
 Follow the link and read the article.

 Google first showed off its name and logo back in 1997.
 The logo’s first version is far from impressive, carrying a strong 1990s vibe.
 However, the Google logo history was just beginning.
 At the time, Google was just a Stanford University project developed by two students.
 The logo seems to have been created using MS Word.
 Even though it was a private project, Google had a name and logo.

 Google’s first logo should be a possibility branding lesson.
 Regardless of how tiny a project is, you should develop a brand around it.
 You can find possibilities anywhere.
 Moreover, you have enough time to improve your project after its release.

 Google Beta was officially released in 1998.
 The world saw a very improved logo, which resembled the one we know today.
 The color scheme was defined, together with the font.
 Color order differed.
 Moreover, the letters kept a slight 3D shadowing from its predecessor.
 However, the brand’s message was loud and clear – this is who we are, and we show everyone our name and logo altogether.